Allen County Community Corrections

 Allen County Department of Health

 Participants are offered access to free HIV and Hepatitis C screening as part of a weekly CBT Marketplace Orientation.
 An Allen County Department of Health representative is present to complete testing on-site and results are delivered in-person or via telephone to participants within one (1) business day.
+Any participant who test positive for HIV will be connect by the Health Department with a Care Coordinator from Positive Resource Connection (PRC) for additional guidance and support.

 Park Center, Inc.